Dear members, partners, supporters, and friends of the Coral Sea Foundation.

 These expeditions will be visiting some of the best reefs in the whole GBR, as confirmed by reconnaissance voyages completed by our scientific team in the last few months.
 We will be exploring rarely dived reefs that are well off the beaten track, and we can guarantee outstanding coral cover, visibility and marine life.
 The Coral Sea Foundation marine scientists will lead the dive program as we document reef biodiversity and collect a new suite of digital imagery for the Great Reef Census project.

 Our first Whitsunday outer reef trip aboard Kiana in early December has already sold out, and we are pleased to now offer spaces aboard a second voyage in mid-November.
-Please follow this link for more information and bookings.

 We also have access to several high-end luxury vessels that are suitable for bespoke, small group charters to any part of the Great Barrier Reef and Coral Sea, so please contact us directly if you would like to explore that option.